tomahock/sapo-broker/documentation/clients/perl/index.md

 ```

-## Pool a message with a higher redelivery timeout
+## Poll a message with a higher redelivery timeout

 ```perl